ttnguyen18/DS--R--HW1/README.md

 This week's assignment has 2 parts, to be submitted using GitHub:

-* Run the code in Fariba Khoshnasib.r, make the adjustments described, and upload the resulting notebook.
+* Run the code in Fariba Khoshnasib.r, make the adjustments described.
 * Submit a .R file with your R code and its output, as described in assignment1_r.docx.